-One of the top cities to visit in Europe, Dubrovnik has a beautiful Old Town made for wandering, and many activities to do on land and in and on the water.
+Dubrovnik has a beautiful Old Town made for wandering, and many activities to do on land and in and on the water.
 It is located at the southern end of the Dalmatian Coast.

 Walking the walls of the Old Town is arguably the most popular activity in Dubrovnik, especially if you’re visiting when the weather is clear and bright.
 The walls offer stunning views over the orange rooftops of the town, and over the Adriatic Sea.

 Take the cable car, or drive up to the summit of Mount Srd for magnificent aerial views of Old Town Dubrovnik and the water.
 You can also hike up to the top.
 For a meal with a marvelous view, dine at the Panorama Restaurant at the summit.